z-esmaily/Eyeglasses_Removal/README.md

 	simple_take-off-eyeglasses.ipynb.

-This notebook utilizes the pre-trained model from the original source to remove eyeglasses initially.
-Our contributions come into play next:

-Mask Completion: We perform mask completion using the Pix2Pix model we provide, refining the initial mask prediction results.

-Post-Processing: We apply additional post-processing steps to further enhance the final image quality.
+Building upon the initial eyeglasses removal achieved by the pre-trained model from the original source, this notebook incorporates our mask completion and post-processing steps for enhanced results.

 ### 3. Optional Arguments (in simple_take-off-eyeglasses.ipynb):